mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 This is a straightforward optimization that saves a bunch of bandwidth in the common case.
 It's also _lossless_ because it doesn't change the the state sent over the network in any way.

 To optimize further we need to use _lossy techniques_.
-These techniques reduce the precision of position, rotation and linear/angular velocity when they're sent over the network.

-For example, we could bound position in some min/max range, then quantize it such that its sent to some precision like 1/1000th of a centimeter.
-We can do the same for linear and angular velocity, and for orientation we can use the _smallest three_ representation of a quaternion.
+These techniques reduce the precision of the physics state when they're sent over the network.
+For example, we could bound position in some min/max range, then quantize it such that it's sent at a precision of 1/1000th of a centimeter.
+We can do the same approach for linear and angular velocity, and for orientation we can use the _smallest three_ representation of a quaternion.

-This saves a bunch of bandwidth, but now extrapolation after we apply the network state on the non-authority side is slightly different because it's extrapolating from quantized state.
-This isn't good, because we want an extrapolation that matches the authority side of the simulation as closely as possible, so we can get stable stacks.
+This saves a bunch of bandwidth, but now the extrapolation after we apply the network state on the non-authority side is slightly different because it's extrapolating from the quantized state.
+This isn't good because it causes jitter in stacks.

 _(diagram showing a stack on left, with a quantized state on the right side with slight penetration_ -> jitter)_

+We want an extrapolation that matches the authority side of the simulation as closely as possible.
 The solution is to quantize the state on _both sides_.
-What this means is that before each physics simulation step is taken in **FixedUpdate**, the physics state is sampled, quantized _exactly_ is it would be sent over the network, then applied back to the local simulation.
+What this means is that before each physics simulation step is taken in **FixedUpdate**, the physics state is sampled and quantized _exactly the same way_ as when it's sent over the network, then applied back to the local simulation.

-Now the quantized state in the packet exactly matches the authority state, and the extrapolation is as close as possible.

 # Quantum Side-Effects

-Quantizing the state like this has side-effects.
+Quantizing the state has some interestingide-effects.

 The first is that PhysX doesn't like it very much when you set the position, rotation and lin/ang velocity on each rigid body at the start of each frame (it takes a large amount of CPU).
-Perhaps PhysX could work to improve this, as it's a necessary part of networking physics statefully.
+Perhaps the PhysX authors could work to improve this, as it's a necessary part of networking a physics simulation statefully.

-The second is that it adds some error to the simulation which PhysX tries very hard to correct for, throwing objects out of penetration with great force:
+The second is that it adds some error to the simulation which PhysX tries very hard to correct, snapping objects out of penetration and creating pops:

 _(diagram showing cube in a stack in penetration due to position w. arrow)_

-To fix this, make sure to set __(some function i forgot)__ on each rigid body, to limit the velocity that objects are pushed apart.
-I found that 1m/sec push apart works really well.
+To fix this, make sure to set __(some function i forgot)__ on each rigid body, limiting the velocity that objects are pushed apart with.
+I found that 1m/sec push apart works really well for stacks of cubes.

 The third side-effect, which is quite subtle, is that some orientations can't be represented exactly in smallest three representation, leading to the following situation:

 _(diagram showing cube rotating into penetration with the ground)_

-What's interesting is that at certain orientations, the orientation after PhysX tries to pushes this cube out of penetration is another orientation that can't be exactly representated, leading to the comedic effect where the cube slides across the floor!
+What's interesting is that at certain orientations, the orientation after PhysX pushes this cube out of penetration another orientation that can't be exactly representated, leading to the cube sliding across the floor!

 _(diagram showing cool sliding effect, three stage diagram, penetration, push out and to right, still in penetration_...)_

 In my research I found that no amount of tuning or increasing the precision of rotation compression would fix this.
-If an edge of the cube rotated into penetration, it would induces sliding along the ground.
+If an edge of the cube rotated into penetration and got stuck into this feedback loop, it would induces sliding along the ground, no matter how small the amount of penetration.

-From this I conclude that PhysX probably pushes objects out of penetration with a constant velocity, independent of the amount of penetration.
-Maybe if PhysX modified their solver so the amount of push out for small penetrations to be a function of penetration depth this would improve?
+From this I concluded that PhysX probably pushes objects out of penetration with a constant velocity, independent of the amount of penetration.
+Maybe if PhysX modified their solver so the amount of push out was a function of penetration depth for small penetrations, it would fix this issue?

 # Coming to Rest